 Co-Chair: David E. Dismukes, Professor, Executive Director and Director of Policy Analysis, Center for Energy Studies, Louisiana State University

-The Information Commerce, Security, and Privacy Committee is focused on data privacy and system security issues as they affect business and the stability and security of critical infrastructure, as well as electronic commerce.
+The Data Security and Privacy Committee is focused on data privacy and system security issues as they affect business and the stability and security of critical infrastructure, as well as electronic commerce.
 The Committee conducts programs that present thought leadership in the areas of data privacy, cyber security, electronic transactions, and infrastructure cyber-safety and security, and other topics of value to the WTC New Orleans community.
 Any stakeholders interested in the protection and integrity of data and processes, including facilities integral to commerce, trade, and infrastructure sustainability, should consider participating in one or more of our programs, which we hope to hold quarterly.

 Chair: Andy Lee, Partner, Jones Walker LLP.